cochrane/AsciidocEdit/README.md

 Installation
 ============

-Clone and compile project with XCode.
+Clone and compile project with XCode, v6.0 or later.
 You must have `/usr/bin/asciidoctor` set up for `asciihelper` to work.
 See [Asciidoctor](http://asciidoctor.org)

 Issues